robocorp/example-activities/web-store-order-processor/README.md

 robo wrap
 ```

-Execute the activity using local environment variables file:
+Execute the activity using the local environment variables file:

 Windows: